myarichuk/myarichuk.github.io/source/_drafts/production-ready.md

 And here's the fun part: after identifying the bottleneck, the fix was straightforward.
 By adding a projection to the query, the customer drastically cut down the payload (apparently, they required only 2 out of roughly 60 fields per document), and voilà, query latency dropped by over 90%.

-But wait, there’s more to performance metrics than just troubleshooting.
-They're also about cost-efficiency, especially in cloud-based setups.
-Less data transmission equals lower operational costs – a crucial factor given the associated costs in cloud environments.
+Performance metrics serve a dual purpose.
+Besides aiding in troubleshooting, they're vital for cost-efficiency.
+In cloud-based setups, for example, reducing data transmission can significantly lower operational costs.
+This is crucial, considering the hefty price tag often associated with cloud services.

 Lastly, an often-overlooked aspect: user experience.
 It's simple – better performance equals happier users.
 Faster responses lead to a smoother experience, and who doesn't want that?